paulmillr/dotfiles/README.md

 curl -L https://git.io/pmdot | sh
 ```

-The short URL expands to GitHub-hosted `install.sh`, which can be easily audited.
+The short URL expands to GitHub-hosted `install.sh`,
+and then `etc/symlink-dotfiles.sh`,
+which can be easily audited.

 ## Usage